yosssi/goat/README.md

 ## Configuration file

-To run goat, you have to create a configuration file named `goat.json` in your project root directory.
-This file looks like the following:
+To run goat, you have to create a configuration file named `goat.json` or `goat.yml` in your project root directory.

+The JSON file looks like the following:

 ```json
 {